AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 In addition to Adobe Campaign [Release Notes](../../rn/using/release-notes.md), this page lists all the new updates in Adobe Campaign Standard documentation.

+## March 2022 {#doc-updates-march-2022}

+A note has been to specify that sending proofs using profile substitution will add records to the logs of the selected profiles.
+[Read more](../../sending/using/testing-messages-using-target.md)

 ## Release 22.1 - February 2022 {#release-22-1}

 **Improvements included in the release**